IPFIX Collector Tools

 - Synchronizing flow data to the IPFIX analyzer application running on a separate computing resource

-NetFlow Collector and Analyzer applications are two functions of a NetFlow analysis system or product.
-In some cases, the NetFlow analysis product implements both functions on the same server.
+IPFIX Collector and Analyzer applications are two functions of an IPFIX analysis system or product.
+In some cases, the IPFIX analysis product implements both functions on the same server.
 This is appropriate when the volume of flow data being generated by exporters is relatively low and localized.
 In cases where flow data generation is high or where sources are geographically dispersed, the collector function can be run on separate and geographically distributed servers (such as rackmount server appliances).
 In these cases, collectors then synchronize their data to a centralized analyzer server.

 Historically, the most common way to run IPFIX collectors was on a physical, rackmounted Intel-based server running a Linux OS variant.
 More recently, flow collectors have been deployed on virtual machines.
-Unfortunately, in either case, compute and storage is severely limited the amount of detailed data that could be retained or analyzed.
+Unfortunately, in either case, compute and storage is severely limited, which limits the amount of detailed data that could be retained or analyzed.

 Most recently, a unified, cloud-scale approach to IPFX collector and analyzer architecture has emerged.
 In this architecture, a horizontally scalable big data system replaces physical or virtual collector and analyzer appliances.
 Big data systems allow for dramatically high volumes of ingest, greater data retention, deeper analytics and more powerful anomaly detection.
-To learn more about big data NetFlow analysis, visit the Kentik Network Observability Cloud and read about the platform.
+To learn more about big data IPFIX analysis, visit the Kentik Network Observability Cloud and read about the platform.